 The first catcall startled her.

-“Hey, Harking,” one of the boys yelled, repeating the shrill call as Harking shoved a middle finger into the air.
+“Hey, Harking,” one of the boys yelled, repeating the shrill whistle as Harking shoved a middle finger into the air.

 There was a chorus of laughter and the boys raced off on their bikes.